Madelene Sagström: Professional career

 In her first tournament of the 2020 season, Sagström notched her first win on the LPGA Tour at the Gainbridge LPGA at Boca Rio played at Boca Rio Golf Club in Boca Raton, Florida.
 She finished with a one shot lead after making par on the final hole against Nasa Hataoka who made bogey.
 Sagström set the course record at Boca Rio firing a 62 (−10) in the second round of the tournament.
 Taking the 117th LPGA Tour win by a Swedish born player, Sagström became the 12th Swedish winner on the tour.

 She qualified for one of the two Swedish spots at the 2021 Summer Olympics in Tokyo, Japan.

 Two weeks after the Olympic golf tournament, Sagström tied the first round lead at the 2021 Women's British Open and eventually finished tied second, one shot behind winner Anna Nordqvist, after scoring a bogey on the final hole.
 After the tournament, she was announced as one of the captain's pick for the 2021 European Solheim Cup team.

 In 2022, Sagström recorded four consecutive top-10 finishes, including T3 at the DIO Implant LA Open and the Cognizant Founders Cup, to rise into the top-30 of the Women's World Golf Rankings for the first time.
 In the 2022 Women's British Open at Muirfield she shot a day-low 65 in round two to share second place with eventual winner Ashleigh Buhai.
 Sagström finished the tournament in shared fourth place, 3 strokes behind Buhai, after a final-hole bogey.

+In 2024, Sagström led by one shot over Rose Zhang with 18 holes to play at the Cognizant Founders Cup.
+The tournament turned into a two-player duel, which Zhang ultimately won by two strokes after birdieing 4 of the last 5 holes.
+The next closest player, Gabriela Ruffels, were 13 shots behind Sagström.
+With the finish, Sagström surpassed the $4 million mark in career earnings and climbed to 109th on the LPGA all-time money list.

+Awards, honors

+In 2016, she received Elit Sign number 143 by the Swedish Golf Federation based on world ranking achievements.

+For the 2016 Symetra Tour season, she was awarded Player of the Year as well as Rookie of the Year.

+She was named as the Swedish Golfer of the Year, male or female, professional or amateur, for the 2020 season.

+In 2018, she was awarded honorary member of the PGA of Sweden.